 “A lot of people still haven’t realized the SEO power behind the .nyc domain.”

 – Dmitry Dragilev, SEO Expert

 One of the biggest digital changes that NYC experienced recently is the rollout of .nyc domains.
-In the last two years it has been adopted by practically every business industry in the city.
-Many new business start with .nyc and existing business switch to the shorter and easier to remember domain.
+In the last few years it has been adopted by practically every business industry in the city.
+Many new business start with .nyc while existing businesses switch to the shorter and easier to remember domain.

 This quick behind-the-scenes adoption of .nyc as the digital home by thousands of businesses is creating a strong and, so far, hidden demand for short and relevant .nyc names.